Western Cemetery (Cardiff): Location

 The cemetery is located close to Culverhouse Cross and St Fagans, in the very west of the district of Ely, on the Cowbridge Road West section of the A48 road near the Culverhouse Cross roundabout.
 The western rim of the cemetery is framed by Michaelston Road which leads to St. Fagans.
 North of the cemetery is the Glamorgan Wanderers RFC rugby club.

 Cemetery

 The cemetery was opened in July 1936.
 The types of grave available include lawn graves, traditional graves and cremated remains.
 Traditional style memorials can be erected for Muslim, Greek Orthodox and Jewish burials.
 Memorial plaques can be installed and there is a garden where cremated remains may be scattered.
 There is also a Jewish prayer house.
 During the summer, on weekdays the cemetery is open from 9am till 5.45pm while at weekends and bank holidays it opens at 10am.
 During the winter, the hour of closing is earlier.

+A 'Dear Mum' remembrance garden was opened in 2021 in the centre of the cemetery.
+It creates in three-dimensions the story of a mouse called Dora, to help children deal with feelings of bereavement.